googlegenomics/readthedocs/docs/source/use_cases/compute_identity_by_state/index.rst

 `Identity-by-State <https://www.youtube.com/watch?v=NRiI1RbE_-I>`_ is a simple similarity measure that describes the alleles shared by two individuals as a single number.

-See the `Quality Control using Google Genomics codelab <https://github.com/googlegenomics/codelabs/blob/master/R/PlatinumGenomes-QC/Sample-Level-QC.md#genome-similarity>`_ for an example that makes use of the results of this analysis run upon `Platinum Genomes`_.
+See the `Quality Control using Google Genomics codelab <https://github.com/googlegenomics/codelabs/blob/master/R/PlatinumGenomes-QC/Sample-Level-QC.md#genome-similarity>`_ for an example that makes use of the results of this analysis run upon :doc:`/use_cases/discover_public_data/platinum_genomes`.

 A `Google Cloud Dataflow`_ implementation is available.